goatface/mapdb/README.md

 # 4 April 2021 - FWI CHE lockers
 For full details, see https://pastebin.com/MhpSVd47
 ___
-22227 [Annex, Cairnfang Manor Lobby]
+Entry area: 22227 [Annex, Cairnfang Manor Lobby]
 Fixed door adjective (ivory), in case a new CHE was ever added.
 ___
-21324 [Annex, White Haven Lobby]
+Entry area: 21324 [Annex, White Haven Lobby]

-25997 [Annex, White Haven Lobby] -- squished and given to Rone locker
+Duplicate: 25997 [Annex, White Haven Lobby] -- squished and given to Rone locker

 Change timeto from 12297 (outside) to 21324 (inside) to 0.2 from 2.0 because this was probably done to avoid pile-ons below, now fixed.